- Accent vs Idiom

 Of course, none of that should matter if the product being sold is simple.
 If Fernando’s role is to sell one of three possible products, or to explain a bill, or to help a customer reset a modem, then arguably this can all be done with minimal fuss.
 Many vendors in Australia, particularly in the food business, don’t speak English at all – but when the entire interaction is pointing to a menu item and paying for the product, you don’t need sophisticated interaction skills (apologies for the harshness of this summary- this is not to suggest that all recent immigrants work in the food industry).

 So Fernando’s task need not be complicated.
-But as examined in the article ‘What does 'Dumb Pipe' mean, and why do you care’ – some ISPs have very different views on what it means to provide internet access.
+But some ISPs have very different views on what it means to provide internet access.

 Fernando works for Interconnectel